Weequahic Park: Divident Hill pavilion

+Lenni Lenape Native Americans, as it lay at the border between the Hackensack and Raritan bands of Lenape.

 On that date and on that hill, the founders of Newark and Elizabeth entered "a religious covenant ... to protect their generation and 1,000 generations to come".

 The gazebo was designed by the famed Beaux Arts design firm Carrère and Hastings for Newark's 250th anniversary in 1916.

 Advocates from non-profit conservancy groups, along with the Newark Environmental Commission and local spiritual leaders, began advocating for the pavilion's restoration to its former glory in 2018.

-The Elizabeth Avenue Children’s Building was also constructed in 1916.
+The Elizabeth Avenue Children's Building was also constructed in 1916.
 In 1924 the Governor Franklin Murphy Monument sculpted by J. Massey Rhind was unveiled in the northeast area of the park.

 Weequahic Golf Course

 At the western edge of the park lies the Weequahic Golf Course, the oldest public golf course in the state.